unc-csxl/csxl.unc.edu/docs/angular/resolvers.md

 }
 ```

 Resolvers help us *load data into our components **before** construction*.
 So, to actually pass in a resolver, we can modify the organization page's `Route`!
 The route contains all of the information needed to the *router* to load a component.
-Since we want to load the data of a resolver *before* the component loads, we want to add these resolver functions to the `Route` static property so that the router can run these first.
+Since we want to load the data of a Resolver *before* the component loads, we want to add these resolver functions to the `Route` static property so that the router can run these first.

 We can add the `resolve` field to the `Route` object like so: